vaclavhanzl/hacktrack/README.md

 ```
 env/bin/python3 hacktrack
 ```
-Than make sure `start hacktrack` is run when you log in to your GUI.
+Than make sure `start-hacktrack` is run when you log in to your GUI.
 For example, with Xfce4, you may do it here:
 Applications/Settings/Settings Manager,  System,  Session and Startup.
 Use full path to the script, something like ```/home/......./hacktrack/start-hacktrack```.